Always show "Create new" buttons in page tree

 Personally I always have it open as I rarely search for pages.

-#3 Updated by Oliver Salzburg about 3 years ago
+#3 Updated by Oliver Salzburg over 3 years ago

 The user does have an issue exploring them.
 I am a user.
 I had issues exploring them.

 There are alternatives.
 You open up the context menu and click Page Actions, click New then you select the position where you insert the page, then you possibly change the type of the inserted element, then you repeat that 40 times and start asking yourself "Why is this process so complex and frustrating?
 Isn't there an easier way?"
 Yes there is an easier way in fact!
 You just don't know about it because it improves usability :D

 I would really love to have a look at that previous discussion.
 I don't see any of your mentioned points as valid.

 #4 Updated by Jens Hoffmann over 3 years ago